rtishii/geessbin/cran-comments.md

 ## Resubmission

-This is a resubmission.
-In version 0.1.1, the following have been revised:
+In this resubmission, references have been revised.

-* The Description field

-* \value in sqrtmat.Rd

-* Error message handling in geessbin.R